SeiryuZ/HemeWeb/proposal/README.md

 often geographically distributed, to cooperate for common goals which involves different independent computation that can be scheduled independently[9].

+Both of these computing paradigm typically requires huge computing resources available to perform its task effectively.
+HPC task like HemeLB especially, are often run on supercomputers, for example ARCHER supercomputer.
+This supercomputers requires you to be academics / researchers with clear proposal, for example how epcc give access to ARCHER [11].
+Another example is PRACE [12], the Partnership for Advanced Computing in Europe, that allows researcher to access supercomputers accross europe after a vetting process.
+This theoritically allow people with the credentials to gain access to these resources with the correct motives.
+However, reproducing research computation that already been run might not fit the purpose of these HPC facilities when gaining access itself needs vetting process which will choose the important project.
+Reproducing research computation is still not the top priority of these facilities.

 <!--In dealing with High Performance Computing, infrastructures are-->
 <!--typically required to be able to handle multi-core operations easily [4].-->
 <!--Be it parallel workload or distributed system workload.
 This has lead to-->